 Where to Access Care

-GHC-SCW mental health services are available at our primary clinic locations.
+GHC-SCW behavioral health services are available at our primary clinic locations.

-Members can access GHC-SCW mental health directly, without referral, by contacting any clinic.
+Members can access GHC-SCW behavioral health directly, without referral, by contacting any clinic.

 Substance Use and Addiction Services